ryanrodemoyer/git-evangelism/README.md

 ## Branches and Pull Requests
 * Workflow of creating a branch and opening a pull request.
    1. Create the branch in SCP via the UI.
-      * Switch to the desired branch from where you want to base the upcoming changes.
-      * Create the branch.
+      * Ensure the correct base/parent branch is used when creating in SCP.
    1. Locally:
       * Switch to the desired parent branch.
         `git checkout <branch>`